ibm-cloud-docs/billing-usage/paygo_committed_use.md

 ---

 copyright:
-  years: 2021
+  years: 2021, 2023
-lastupdated: "2022-04-18"
+lastupdated: "2023-02-09"

-keywords: IBM Cloud billing, commitment model, using commitments
+keywords: IBM Cloud billing, commitment model, using commitments, pay as you go with committed use, enterprise savings plan

 subcollection: billing-usage

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:tip: .tip}
-{:note: .note}
-{:video: .video}
-{:external: target="_blank" .external}
+{{site.data.keyword.attribute-definition-list}}

-# Pay as you go with Committed Use billing model
+# Enterprise Savings Plan billing model
 {: #committed-use}

-The {{site.data.keyword.cloud}} Pay as you go with Committed Use billing model is similar to the billing model for Subscription accounts but with a few added benefits.
+The {{site.data.keyword.cloud}} Enterprise Savings Plan billing model is similar to the billing model for Subscription accounts but with a few added benefits.
 With this billing model, you commit to spend a certain amount on {{site.data.keyword.cloud_notm}} and receive discounts across the platform.
 You are billed monthly based on your usage and you continue to receive a discount even after you reach your committed amount.
 {: shortdesc}

-For more information about the availability of the billing model in your location, contact [{{site.data.keyword.cloud_notm}} Sales](https://www.ibm.com/cloud?contactmodule){: external}.
-{: note}

 The Commitments and subscriptions page in the console offers a view of any active or upcoming commitments.
 If you have an active subscription, or had subscriptions in the past, those details are also displayed on this page.